Rok poses by the Thames with the London Eye in the background, United Kingdom

 I visited Scotland in 1993, when learning English in London.
 I became a good friend with Javier from Spain, and together we decided to go on a few-day trip to Edinburgh, where his friend was studying.
 We somehow managed to pay for the train, while his friend offered us a place to stay for free.

 It was cold, cloudy and humid.
 With very limited budget, we visited only the landmarks that were free of charge, walked around and explored the capital of Scotland.
-At that time old camera with rolls was still in use and somehow, I lost all the photos I made.
+At that time, I was still using an old film-roll camera, and unfortunately, I lost all the photos I had taken.

-My connection with the United Kingdom is quite unique.
-There is probably not another country, where I would spend so much time and visit so little outside of the capital city, London.
+My relationship with the United Kingdom is quite unique.
+There is likely no other country, where I would spend so much time yet explore so little highlights beyond the capital city, London.

-My trips to the UK have included language learning, professional work, business engagements, and family vacations.
+My travel to the UK has included language learning, professional work, business engagements, and family vacations.
 Altogether, I have spent a year and a half in the country.
 However, aside from my visits to Edinburgh, Cardiff, Oxford, Cambridge, Stonehenge and Bath, my exploration has been minimal.

 It is difficult to rationalize my choice to remain in London for an extended period instead of traveling to other points of interest, but maybe this is a good excuse to eventually return to the Great Britain and explore other destination.